xnnba1984/Doublet-Detection-Benchmark/README.md

 This repository contains the code and datasets used in the paper 'Benchmarking computational doublet-detection methods for single-cell RNA sequencing data'.
 The preprint can be found at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3646565.

-## Code Description
+## Code Structure

-1. overall_real_stability: the code of detecting doublets in 16 real scRNA-seq datasets by 11 doublet-detection methods (including two baseline methods).
-Within each file, there are additional functions to reproduce stability evaluation.
-2. overall_sim: the code of detecting doublets in synthetic datasets by 8 doublet-detection methods under various experimental conditions.
+Each folder contains different benchmark studies described in the paper.
+There are detailed document within each fold to further expain their functionality.

+1. real_data_benchmark: the benchmark of 11 doublet-detection methods on 16 real scRNA-seq datasets, including two baseline methods.
+In addition, accuracy under different identification rates, running time, and stability are also included.

+2. simulation_data_benchmark: the benchmark of 8 doublet-detection methods on simulated datasets under different experimental conditions, including doublet rates, cell types, sequencing depth, and heterogeneity between cell types.
+The impact of doublet detection on the identification of highly expressed genes (HVGs) is also included.

-3. cluster: the code of measuring the effect of doublet-detection methods on downstream cell clustering analysis.
+3. clustering: effects of doublet-detection methods on downstream cell clustering analysis.

-4. DE: the code of measuring the effect of doublet-detection methods on downstream DE gene analysis.
+4. DE: effects of doublet-detection methods on downstream DE genes analysis.

-5. trajectory: the code of measuring the effect of doublet-detection methods on cell trajectory and pseudo time inference analysis.
+5. trajectory: effects of doublet-detection methods on cell trajectory and temporally expressed gene analysis.

-6. distribute: the code of measuring the performance of doublet-detection methods under distributed computing.
+6. distribute computing: Performance of doublet-detection methods under distributed computing

-7. time: the code of calcuating the running time of each doublet-detection method on 16 real scRNA-seq datasets.
+7. time: scalability of doublet-detection methods.

 ## Dataset